firebase/flutterfire/packages/firebase-dart/README.md

 <script src="https://www.gstatic.com/firebasejs/5.1.0/firebase-firestore.js"></script>
 ```

 The firestore library is available in `firestore.dart`.
-Youou can find an
+You can find an
 example how to use this library in the [example/firestore](example/firestore).

 ### Real-time Database Example